-Question: At what point does the yearly mileage that I put on my car impact my insurance premiums?
+Question: At what point does the yearly mileage I put on my car impact my insurance premiums?

 Answer: Some car insurance companies offer discounts to motorists who drive fewer miles.
 As mileage rises, at a certain point — it differs from company to company — you no longer qualify for a discount, which means your rates go up.